-The first Conservation Plan Annual Report will be presented to the EOC in July 2019.
+The first Conservation Plan Annual Report was presented to the EOC in July 2019.
 This report includes the tracking of impacts associated with covered freeway improvement projects, other management and monitoring activities on Preserves, status and activities, progress of the restoration projects, plan administration, and public outreach activities.
 In summary, the Annual Report documents that OCTA's activities through 2018 are in compliance and on target with the Conservation Plan commitments.
 OCTA will continue with its' efforts to complete the required objectives in a timely manner.
 This Annual Report has been reviewed and approved by the Wildlife Agencies.
-The Annual Report will be available for a public review in mid-August 2019 at www.PreservingOurLegacy.org.
+The Annual Report is available for public review at www.PreservingOurLegacy.org.

 To date, multiple freeway projects have utilized the Conservation Plan and/or the Clean Water Act streamlined permitting process.
-Some of the projects that benefit from these mechanisms include: Project K (I-405 Improvement Project from SR-73 to I-605) and Project C (I-5 from SR-73 to El Toro Road), and Project M (I-605 and Katella Interchange Project).
+Some of the projects that benefit from these mechanisms include: Project K (I-405 Improvement Project from SR-73 to I-605), Project C (I-5 from SR-73 to El Toro Road), and Project M (I-605 and Katella Interchange Project).
 If these mechanisms were not in place, it is anticipated that these projects would incur an additional \$700,000 to \$2.5 million (in 2018 dollars) in mitigation related costs and unknown schedule risks.
 Furthermore, a strong partnership has been forged through collaboration with the environmental community.